 The more melanin your body produces the darker your hair, eyes or skin may be.
 Blue eyes have a low concentration of melanin.
 And, us redheads clearly have very low amounts of melanin!

 I have always struggled with light sensitivity and not just from the sun.
-Most people are sensitive to sudden light, such as turning on lights too quickly in a dark room, but the older I get the more sensitive I feel my blue eyes get.
+Most people are sensitive to the sudden light, such as turning on lights too quickly in a dark room, but the older I get the more sensitive I feel my blue eyes get.
 With the different screens we stare at all day long, from phones to computers and TVs, it is no surprise as to why our eyes get tired.
 This is why I stress the importance of wearing sunglasses.
 Even on overcast days, I wear my sunglasses to protect my eyes from the constantly changing light.

 During the summer, we spend most of our time outside.
 Whether it’s on the beach, laying by the pool or sitting at an outdoor restaurant.
 Wearing sunglasses helps me see better by giving my eyes a break from too much sun.
 They also take a lot of stress off my face from squinting to avoid sun glare.
 I always keep an “emergency pair” of sunglasses in my car in case I forget mine or if a friend needs them.